 School Districts are required by law to inform the community of the following each year:

 In order to maintain the integrity of the athletic fields, the District occasionally makes pesticide applications to control broadleaf weeds.
 The District utilizes a licensed pesticide applicator and only uses low impact pesticides from the approved State list.
-The athletic fields will be closed from June 27, 2017 through July 7, 2017 to allow for application and required re-entry interval.
-The parking lots and fence line areas will also have an application over June 27, 2017 through July 7, 2017.
+The athletic fields, parking lots and fence line area application dates will be from June 19, 2019 through June 30, 2019 to allow for application and required re-entry interval.

 Our district complies with federal and state rules and regulations by not discriminating on the basis of race, color, national origin, gender, or disability.
 This holds true for all students who are interested in participating in educational programs and/or extracurricular school activities.
 A variety of educational programs are offered for all students upon enrollment in the Amity School District.
 Inquiries regarding compliance and/or grievance procedures may be directed to our Title IX Officer and 504/ADA Coordinator, Jeff Clark.
 Federal regulations require this statement be published in the district newsletter in order to assure its dissemination.